make-story/study/프론트/DataFetching_상태관리/React_Redux_미들웨어_trunk_saga.md

 }
 for (const n of createInfinityByGenerator()) {
   if (n > 5) break;
-  console.log('createInfinityByGenerator', n); // 1 2 3 4 5
+  console.log("createInfinityByGenerator", n); // 1 2 3 4 5
 }

 function* counter() {